sassoftware/sas-viya-machine-learning/README.md

-# sas-viya-machine-learning
+# SAS Viya Machine Learning
-Code examples for machine learning techniques using the SAS Viya platform.
+Code examples and supporting material for machine learning techniques using the SAS Viya platform.